 Winter can be great for business.
-There’s Christmas, New Year’s, and depending on your product or service, it may even be the busiest time of the year.
+There’s Christmas, the New Year, and depending on your product or service, it may even be the busiest time of the year.
 But winter can also see the UK hit by some fairly nasty weather.

-If your premises is hit by a storm it can cause serious damage to your business, so here is our guide on what to do.
+If your premises is hit by a storm, which can include snow, a flood, or high winds, it can cause serious damage to your business.

 - Make a claim on your Simply Business insurance policy

 - Find out more about business buildings insurance

 Preparing your business premises for a storm

 Whether you run your business from an office, a storefront, or your own home, there are measures you can take to prepare for severe weather this winter.